 If I may have the rings?

-Brandon Please repeat after me.
+Together, repeat after me.

 The pen I am about to use will make this marriage a legal entity, but we already know that long ago your hearts made this marriage a reality.
 We have just one more point of business.
-There is some tradition of a kiss.